MANHATTAN, NYC, AAC AUGMENTATIVE AND ALTERNATIVE THERAPY

 HOW A SPEECH-LANGUAGE PATHOLOGIST CAN HELP - AAC AUGMENTATIVE AND ALTERNATIVE THERAPY

 A speech-language pathologist (SLP) is best equipped to determine the appropriate AAC system for an individual.
 During the evaluation, an SLP will test and observe one’s ability to speak and understand.
-At Brooklyn Letters, our SLPs assess individuals to determine if there is a need for AAC and which device or system would best suit that individual.
+At Manhattan Letters, our SLPs assess individuals to determine if there is a need for AAC and which device or system would best suit that individual.

-Our specialists work with families to help individuals develop independence.
+Our speech-language pathologists work with families to help individuals develop independence.
 We work with clients towards overcoming their particular difficulties.
 They are available to review, augment, and implement assistive technology recommendations following an evaluation.
 They also conduct AAC therapy, which works on familiarizing clients with their AAC device or system.
 Additionally, they provide communicative partner training to ensure generalization.

 Our specialists are also available to consult with schools about adapting curriculum, integrating assistive technology, and training teaching staff on how to work with assistive technology tools.